 This is one of the most commonly misunderstood metrics in M&A transactions.
 It's important that the level of working capital is adequate enough for the buyer to keep the business running after the deal closes.
-You should be aware of the components of working capital, your company's working capital requirements and have the financial information to support the calculation.
+You should be aware of the company's working capital requirements and have the financial information to support the calculation.

 3. Poor business performance

 During the sales process, the performance of the business may be affected by unexpected costs or missed sales targets.
-These may have been magnified by the COVID-19 pandemic.
 Any foreseeable issues must be shared with potential buyers.
 You should provide accurate and realistic forecasts, which include how the business may be impacted by any external factors.